The ME30S has been discontinued. Consider the HAL4:

 Can I use both the XLR and 1/4" outputs at the same time?

->

-> Yes.
-Both output connections may be used simultaneously.
-However only use one input at a time.
+Yes.
+Both sets of output connections may be used simultaneously.
+However only one input may be used at a time.
 If you combine a unbalanced 1/4" with a balanced XLR you could create a ground loop problem.
 See "Sound System Interconnection" below.

->

-> What's the difference between the "B" and "S" and "non-B/S" versions?
+What's the difference between the "B" and "S" and "non-B/S" versions?

 The earlier (non-B) units only had 1/4" inputs and outputs.
 Inputs are fully balanced, outputs are single-ended (some say "quasi-balanced") auto balancee/unbalanced.
 Ability to drive longer cables is less and high frequency rolloff can be a concern due to cable capacitance.
 Around 1994 we updated the design and changed to the "B" designation.
 These units have fully balanced inputs and outputs, both XLR and 1/4" TRS connections being utilized.
 Functionally the units are virtually identical.
 With the exception of much enhanced grounding, the older units possess almost the same sonic quality.
 The "S" versions have a new universal power supply, operating from 100-240 VAC (true for all Rane "S" suffix models).